Sorry, Woody Harrelson; Marijuana Application Denied

 Ever the environmentalist, in 1996, he was arrested for scaling the Golden Gate Bridge in San Francisco in protest of the planned logging of 1,000-year-old redwoods in California.
 That same year, he was also arrested for symbolically planting four hemp seeds in Lee County, Kentucky to challenge a state law, which did not distinguish between industrial hemp and marijuana.

 It was this second act of activism that brought his relationship with hemp into sharp focus.
-And, although at first he was keen to focus on industrial hemp as an alternative fiber source for paper and building materials, it didn’t take long for Woody to become synonymous with the marijuana legalization movement too.
+Although at first, he was keen to focus on industrial hemp as an alternative fiber source for paper and building materials, it didn’t take long for Woody to become synonymous with the marijuana legalization movement too.

 In 2001, while speaking at the Seattle Hempfest, he proudly told the crowd that he was an active pot smoker.
 Two years from then, he was the keynote speaker at a conference for the National Organization for the Reform of Marijuana Laws, an organization that he has remained part of ever since, sitting on the advisory board with some other notable names, including Willie Nelson and Bill Maher.